EUSES-LAB-1/FunCodePlayground/README.md

 - Try running the code `python main.py` from the terminal, it should pass 0 of 3 test cases.
 (Run code from terminal only)
 <!-- Check if you can access from your terminal.
 Your system needs to have Git installed ([download Git](https://git-scm.com/downloads)). - Install these dependencies first, `pip install -r requirements.txt`.-->

 Now that you are setup, here are your tasks.
-Let the experimenter know before and after each task so you can receive a questionnaire (this is **mandatory**).
+Let the experimenter know before and after each task.
 They'll keep you updated on time limits.

 ## Task 1: Fixing code functionalities
 - Create and checkout your own git branch **From your VS Code Terminal** named `Participant-ID-fix` to get started.